diecknet/diecknet-blog/content/en/posts/2024/2024-12-16-Entra-Connect-Matching.md

 Regardless of how the match was performed, the previous cloud object is now marked as "synchronized" and receives the properties from the on-premises AD object.
 The object ID of the cloud user, user data such as mailboxes, OneDrive, Teams messages, and any existing permissions and cloud group memberships remain intact.

-If neither a hard match nor a soft match is possible, the object is created anew in Entra.
+If neither a hard match nor a soft match is possible, a new object is created in Entra.
 It is also stored that the new Entra object and the on-premises AD object belong together so that a hard match can be possible in the future.

 ## Soft Match